preciso-in/jenkins-sonarqube-docker/Readme.md

 Then follow the instructions provided in ./Instructions/CLI-Instructions.md to complete setup of Jenkins, Sonarqube & Docker servers.

-### Use Terraform IaC configuration to deploy GCP resources

-Use Instructions from ./Instructions/TF-Instructions.md to deploy the site using Terraform

 ### Miscellaneous

 ##### Provide Defaults in ./default-values.txt if you do not want to provide input flags.